watson-developer-cloud/simple-chat-swift/tutorial.md

 4. Select "View credentials".
 5. Copy the username and password into `Credentials.swift`.

-Repeat these steps to copy the credentials for the Speech to Text, Conversation, and Text to Speech services.
+Repeat these steps to copy the username and password credentials for the Speech to Text, Conversation, and Text to Speech services.

 ## Create Conversation Workspace